EPS Styrofoam Densifiers vs. EPS Compactors

-Find A Foam Densifier Machine That Meets Your Needs At Foam Equipment & Consulting Co.
+Find a Foam Densifier Machine that Meets Your Needs

 Foam Equipment & Consulting Co. is proud to be a stateside supplier of XPS, EPE, EPP and EPS densifier machines and equipment.
 Since 1989, we’ve been helping to connect a wide variety of industries with the solutions they need to streamline operations and make them even more profitable.
 With more than 100 years of expandable foam molding experience, you can trust our industry reputation, product expertise and quality services designed to help your business thrive.

-If you have questions about our selection of Heger foam recycling compacting systems or our company in general, contact us today.
+If you have questions about our selection of Heger foam recycling compacting systems or our company in general, reach out to us today.
 We look forward to helping you.